 20 minute movie doc on Donnie Fritts online here

-― You Can't Put Your Arms Around a Meme O RLY (James Redd and the Blecchs), Sunday, 31 January 2016 22:30 (one year ago) Permalink
+― You Can't Put Your Arms Around a Meme O RLY (James Redd and the Blecchs), Sunday, 31 January 2016 22:30 (two years ago) Permalink

 Yeah thanks, I really enjoyed that.